Israeli army kills 2 alleged Palestinian gunmen in West Bank | Law-Order

 Israeli army kills 2 alleged Palestinian gunmen in West Bank

-Saud had previously spent 15 years in Israeli prison, the group said.We fought as soldiers and we promise we will always be soldiers, Saud told reporters after being freed from prison last spring in a video widely circulated online.Tuesdays deaths followed a week of unusually heightened violence in Israel and the West Bank, touched off by an Israeli police raid on Jerusalems most sensitive holy site, the compound home to the Al-Aqsa mosque.
+Saud had previously spent 15 years in Israeli prison, the group said.We fought as soldiers and we promise we will always be soldiers, Saud said in a video after being freed from prison last spring.Tuesdays deaths followed a week of unusually heightened violence in Israel and the West Bank, touched off by an Israeli police raid on Jerusalems most sensitive holy site, the compound home to the Al-Aqsa mosque.

 The Israeli military shot and killed two Palestinians who allegedly opened fire at troops from their car in the northern West Bank on Tuesday, authorities said, the latest incident in a wave of deadly violence gripping the occupied territory.
 The Palestinian Health Ministry identified the two men killed in the West Bank village of Deir al Hatab as Saud Abdullah Saud and Mohammed Abu Dira, without saying their ages.